Gwen-of-lynn/SionnachScenes/README.md

 ---
 ---
-## Credits and Acknolodgements
+## Credits and Acknowledgements
 ---
 ---

-For this project I followed a tutorial from Code Institute for a Task Manager Database and adapted for my own database, styling and project needs.
+For this project I followed a tutorial from Code Institute for Boutique Ado and adapted for my own ECommerce project, styling and project needs.

-For the error pages I used and adaped code from my previous milestone project, [The Essential Oil Database]() which was based on code from [this custom error pages site](https://flask.palletsprojects.com/en/1.1.x/patterns/errorpages/).

 The structure of this readme is based on [A Greave’s Picflip and Familyhub readme files](https://github.com/AJGreaves).

 ##### Special thanks to:
 Aaron Sinnott, my mentor for this milestone project.

+##### Disclaimer:

+Sionnach Silliness and Sundries was a satirical page made for Code Institute’s Milestone Project 4 and won’t actually charge customers for it’s fictitious merchandise.